 coal's advantage lies in its price, which is far lower than the

-growing economies and steady demand from U.S. will continue to
+the growing economies and steady demand from U.S. will drive the